 \end{theorem}

-We now describe a practical bootstrap algorithm to compute studentized confidence bands that cover $ATT\left( g,t\right) $ simultaneously over all $g\leq t$ with a prespecified probability $1-\alpha$ in large samples.
-This is similar to the bootstrap procedure used in \cite{Kline2012}, \cite{Belloni2017} and \cite{Chernozhukov2017b} in different contexts.
+We now describe a practical bootstrap algorithm to compute studentized confidence bands that cover $ATT\left( g,t\right) $ simultaneously over all $t\geq g-\delta$ with a pre-specified probability $1-\alpha$ in large samples.
+This is similar to the bootstrap procedures used in \cite{Kline2012}, \cite{Belloni2017} and \cite{chernozhukov2018sorted} in different contexts.

 The next corollary to Theorem \ref{thm:bootstrap} states that the simultaneous confidence band for $ATT\left( g,t\right) $ described in Algorithm \ref{alg:boot1} has correct asymptotic coverage.